 10 years from now?

-I am dreaming of revolutionary stuff now.
+I am dreaming of revolutionary stuff.
 In 10 years I will live in my own revolution.

-What motivates you to get out from your bed and start working every day?
+What motivates you to get out of your bed and start working every day?

 What makes you sad in growth hacking jobs?
 Why?